How to File

 There are three ways to file:

-- Purchase software to prepare your taxes or if eligible, use Free File
+Online - purchase software to prepare your taxes or, if eligible, use Free File

-- Use a tax professional or volunteer assistance to prepare and file your return
+Tax Professional - use a tax professional or volunteer assistance to prepare and file your return

 Vermont income taxes are imposed on individuals and entities (taxpayers) that vary with the profitable income (taxable income) of the taxpayer.
 Separate taxes, such as Income and Property Tax, are assessed against each taxpayer meeting certain minimum criteria.